-Update: Judge grants injunction against Sandy Springs ‘party house’ - Reporter Newspapers
+Update: Judge grants restraining order against Sandy Springs ‘party house’ - Reporter Newspapers

-A Fulton County Superior Court judge granted Sandy Springs a 30-day injunction against the owners of an alleged party house on Northside Drive in a hearing held June 18.
+A Fulton County Superior Court judge granted Sandy Springs a 30-day restraining order against the owners of an alleged party house on Northside Drive in a hearing held June 18.

-The property owners were going to be served on June 18, city spokesperson Dan Coffer said.
+Judge Craig L. Schwall granted the city’s request for an emergency temporary restraining order (see file below).
+The defendants were going to be served on June 18, city spokesperson Dan Coffer said.

+Sandy Springs officials on June 17 had filed a complaint in Fulton Superior Court against the two owners of 5785 Northside Drive NW and two event operators.

-“As the complaint outlined, there are two events planned and this is proactive to shut down this commercial action.
-That’s why we took this action,” he said.
+“As the complaint outlined, there are two commercial events planned for June 19 and 26.
+This is proactive step to cease commercial uses in a residential neighborhood,” Coffer said.

+Javier McIntosh is among the four defendants named in the city’s complaint.

-Thursday night, McIntosh declined to comment to Reporter Newspapers, saying his attorney Nathaniel Middleton would handle all further matters.
-Middleton hadn’t responded to a requests for comment on the complaint or the temporary injunction by early Friday afternoon.
+The evening of June 17, McIntosh declined to comment to Reporter Newspapers, saying his attorney Nathaniel Middleton would handle all further matters.
+Middleton hadn’t responded to a requests for comment on the complaint or the temporary restraining order by early Friday afternoon.

-The city filed a complaint in Fulton Superior Court against the owners of the house at 5785 Northside Drive to stop the owners and two event operators from holding parties on June 19 and 26.

-City attorneys Dan Lee and Caleb Saggus filed the complaint for an emergency temporary restraining order, temporary and permanent injunction, in the Superior Court of Fulton County on June 17, city spokesperson Dan Coffer said.

 Read the full complaint below:

-Note: Correction: An earlier version of this story incorrectly identified the type of order issued by Fulton County Superior Court Judge Craig L. Schwall, which was a temporary restraining order.